ghyslain/ghyslain.me/index.md

 **Hi!** I am Ghyslain.

-I organize the [London Indie Hackers Meetup](https://indiehackers.london/) – a series of events for entrepreneurs, developers, and bootstrappers who wish to connect, learn and share their experience of running a business.
+I run [Indie London](https://indieldn.com/) – a series of events for entrepreneurs, developers, and bootstrappers who wish to connect, learn and share their experience of running a business.

 I work full-time on the engineering team at [InReach Ventures](http://www.inreachventures.com/) where I help transform the industry of venture capital through the development of predictive models.